-Music was not invented or discovered, but rather something innate in us all.
-It comes as no surprise then, that for centuries sound healing has been used as therapy to ease and cure many a malady.
+Music was never invented or discovered, but something innate in us all.
+It comes as no surprise then, that for centuries, sound healing has been used as a therapy to cure many ailments.

 We use music for entertainment, expression, celebration, ceremony, leisure, and communication.
-Whether we are musically inclined or not, it is most likely the one thing that truly connects all humans from all cultures, creeds, and corners of the earth.
+Whether we are musically inclined or not, it is the one thing that truly connects humans from all cultures, creeds, and corners of the earth.

 We play music at our weddings to celebrate love, and at funerals to say goodbye.
 We listen when we are bored, and dance to it when we want to have fun.
-We sing praises and worship our deities with it.
+And we sing praises and worship our deities with it.

 In Ancient Egypt, music therapy was a staple in temples.